superstrong/who-is-out/README.md

 - Create a new Google Sheet (name doesn't matter), then open Tools -> Script editor...
 - In your script project, open Resources -> Developers Console Project...
-- An overlay will say "This script is currently associated with project:" ... click the link Enable the following API: **Admin SDK**
+- An overlay will say "This script is currently associated with project:" ... click the link
+- Enable the following API: **Admin SDK**

-Now we can configure the scripts.
+Now we can create the scripts.

 - Create `events.gs`, `digest.gs`, `trigger.gs`, and (optionally) `notification.gs` and copy/paste the contents
 - In `trigger.gs`, replace the calendar, email, and (optionally) webhook variables with your own